-Whether you are a train enthusiast, nature lover, history buff or barbecue guru, there is something for everyone at Walka Water Works.
+Whether you are a train enthusiast, nature lover, history buff or barbecue guru, there is something for everyone at Walka Water Works just outside Maitland.
+Enjoy a family day out here.

 Our family recently visited Maitland City Council’s Walka Water Works and Wildlife Reserve.
 It was originally built in 1887 to supply water to Newcastle and the Lower Hunter Valley.
 The area has since been restored and preserved and is now registered with the New South Wales State Heritage Register.
 It was a lovely setting for a relaxing few hours for family excursion.